sethbonnie/dispatch/README.md

-dispatch
+ground-control
 ========

-An event dispatcher.
+An event emitter that takes inspiration from the erlang process model.
 As opposed to many other event emitters, `dispatch` registers objects rather callbacks.
-This is more to emulate an FSM where each module decides what to do based on its input.
-A callback is more flexible, but in my experience the FSM model puts an architectural constraint on your application that naturally enforces order and explicit design.
+Each subscriber is expected to implement a `__receive(message, payload)` method, which pattern matches on message and does whatever through that.

 ## Hub API